ByteBanditsEnterprises/renosense-cracked/README.md

 easy

 useless client

-security sucks ass, get a bigger brain

 shit pasted rat with BTC miner in it

 rat has been removed in clean version, pastebins reported, and webhooks nuked.

-+ Not 100% sure if this is the real one, its the one thats been being passed around by the users.
-They claim it is from the server and is the original though.
+# [ THIS IS NOT THE ORIGINAL JAR, Rendicle#3571 has been posting this around.
+It is the real client code, but the rat was added ]
 </div>

 <div align="center">

 # [ how to use ]

-dont use it lmao
+dont use it

 </div>